zophos/ip_lockout/README.md

 THIS SOFTWARE COMES WITH ABSOLUTELY NO WARRANTY.

-You can redistribute it and/or modify it under either the terms of the 2-clause BSDL (see the file LICENCE) for details.
+You can redistribute it and/or modify it under either the terms of the 2-clause BSDL (see the file LICENCE for details).

 Comments, patches, and glasses/bottles/barrels of beer are welcome :)